|

 was a very profitable keyword, so that's what I used for my

+domain.
 I can make any kind of layout I like,

 from using one of theirs to making my own, totally, using